 Do I need to tell college staff that I have a disability?

 You do not need to disclose a disability, however if you have particular needs, for example if you are a wheelchair user, it will help us to support you in work or studies if we are aware of this.

 Is there a prayer room at the College?

 There is a prayer room at each of our campuses.

-Is there an LGBTQ staff network?
+Is there an LGBT staff network?

-The LGBTQ forum for staff meets once a term at Ardleigh Green Campus.
+The LGBT forum for staff meets once a term at Ardleigh Green Campus.
 All staff with an interest in this area are welcome to join the group regardless of sexual orientation and to pledge support by emailing Angela Hutton.

-Is there a student LGBTQ support group?
+Is there a student LGBT support group?

-The Havering College Students' LGBTQ groups welcome any lesbian, gay, bisexual, transgender student and allies or anyone who is unsure about their sexuality.
+The Havering College Students' LGBT groups welcome any lesbian, gay, bisexual, transgender student and allies or anyone who is unsure about their sexuality.
 The groups are about giving support to individuals, but also an opportunity to socialise and develop.
-The groups are proactive and promote LGBTQ rights within the College and have the opportunity of representing the College at external events, if they feel comfortable doing so.
+The groups are proactive and promote LGBT rights within the College and have the opportunity of representing the College at external events, if they feel comfortable doing so.